Friday, August 14, 2020

 By Bruce Edward Litton

 Decades ago, I was first introduced to Wickecheoke Creek in February to fish for holdovers.
 We caught none, but on earlier occasions without me, my friend had caught one or two rainbows on worms fished on bottom in holes once and a while in January and February, while fishing the Lockatong, too.
 We fished a few holes of the Wickecheoke, and I distinctly remember considerable ice formations surrounding them, temperatures in the teens.
-I wouldn’t remember this escapade as clearly as I do, unless it were fully worthwhile despite no action with fish.
+I wouldn’t remember this escapade as clearly as I do, unless it were fully worthwhile despite no action from fish.

 That same year, 1975, I began fishing the Hunterdon Hills on Opening Day and on occasion otherwise during the spring season.
 I’ve also fished them during the ‘80’s, ‘90’s and both decades of the new millennium, drawn to their nourishment as if by homing instinct.
-On my most recent foray with my son in 2014, water was high and off-color, but we still caught a lot of trout on salmon eggs.
+On a foray with my son in 2014, water was high and off-color, but we still caught a lot of trout on salmon eggs.
 The water wasn’t all that muddy.

 Public access is pretty good on all of these streams.
 Hakihokake Creek gets stocked from County Road 519 downstream to Javes Road and Miller Park Road, pull-offs evident along the way.
 Warford Creek doesn’t get stocked.
 The Nishisakawick near it does, and there’s pullover access along CR 519 downstream to Creek Road.
 The Lockatong Creek is situated considerably further south in Kingwood and is stocked from Union Road on downstream to State Highway 29.
 Wickecheoke Creek flows near Stockton with pull-off access at CR 519 and along Lower Creek Road.
 Alexauken Creek offers access along Alexauken Creek Road in the Lambertville area.